-Action 3.1: Student Retention
+Action 3.1: Student Retention Effectiveness of Action: Effective

 Metric: Retention Rate

 Analysis Statement: As noted in the metric section above, our retention rate data shows our retention rate of 84.24% was above our expected outcome of 80% and it was higher than our baseline.
 Teachers and administration agree that it is important to continue the strategies for this goal.
 Because of the feedback from teachers, we will continue this action into the new three-year cycle.